qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_general_tools.rst

 Split vector layer
 ------------------
-Creates a set of vectors in an output folder from an input layer and an attribute.
+Creates a set of vectors in an output folder based on an input layer and an attribute.
-Each layer in the output folder contain all the features from the input layer that matches the unique attribute chosen.
+The output folder will contain as many layers as the unique values found in the desired field.

 The number of files generated is equal to the number of different values found for the specified attribute.